LucasJMO/E6Plus/classes/README.md

 Cunning killers and thieves, specialized in striking from the shadows.

+##Songweaver Bard

+A strange faction of bards who trade combat prowess for access to powerful magical songs.

 ### Credits

 Certain classes and features in this repository were inspired by the excellent work of FrankTrollman and K.